1. Who I am

 If you’ve left comments on this site you can ask for and expect to receive an exported file of the information the site has kept on you, including any data you have provided to the site.
 You can also ask me to erase this data from the site.
 This I will do as long as there is nothing I am obliged to keep for administrative, legal, or security purposes.
 Providing you a zip file of the data the site has collected, and erasing it if that’s what you want, are mostly automated processes and I will carry them out quickly.

-After the 25th May I plan to go manually through all the addresses left as legacy on my various websites.
+Some time after the 25th May 2018 I plan to go manually through all the addresses left as legacy on my various websites.
 I will be contacting everyone who has left a comment to check that they are OK with me retaining their address.
 If not, or if they do not reply within a limited time, I undertake to erase the addresses (and their comments) from my database.
 This process, because it’s manual, will take some time.

 4. Additional information and data protection